hritikdixit11/Student-Performance-Analysis/README.md

 Data provided to work on-

-gender                                     : Gender of the student race/ethnicity                             : Race of the Student As Group A/B/C parental level of education                : What is the education Qualification of Students Parent lunch                                      : Whether the lunch is Standard type/Free lunch or Some discounted lunch test preparation course                    : Whether Student has Taken or not and Completed math score                                 : Scores in Maths reading score                              : Scores in Reading writing score                              : Scores in Writing
+1.gender                                     : Gender of the student
+2.race/ethnicity                             : Race of the Student As Group A/B/C
+3.parental level of education                : What is the education Qualification of Students Parent 4.lunch                                      : Whether the lunch is Standard type/Free lunch or Some discounted lunch 5.test preparation course                    : Whether Student has Taken or not and Completed 6.math score                                 : Scores in Maths 7.reading score                              : Scores in Reading 8.writing score                              : Scores in Writing